TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/03_lesson/do_now.md

 <br>

 ## Part 2
-Open up the terminal.
+Open up the console.
 Type the following code into the interactive editor.
  ```
  >>> months_with_driving_permit = 6
  >>> age = 16